isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2439.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-HAVENCE Version 4 - HAVSMART ENRICHED
+12660

 ### Support Level
+Up to  - Add up to 10 centres for each application.

-Up to Early Childhood for SMEs <br>
+- Subject to internal funding caps. for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Pre-School Management System
+Web URL: WWW.HAVENCE.COM.SG
+Contact Hotline: 90067620
+Contact Email: ENQUIRIES@HAVENCE.COM.SG

 ### Contact Information
-10620
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.